 The budgetary allocations to DCW are made through the DWCD.
-Since the detailed budget of DCW is not publicly available, an indepth budgetary analysis could not be carried out.
-However, some analysis has been done based on information available in the public domain.
+Since the detailed budget of DCW is not publicly available, a detailed budgetary analysis of DCW is not possible.
+However, some analysis was done, based on information available in the public domain.

-The outlays to DCW have increased from Rs.
+The outlays to DCW have been increasing from Rs.
 3.3 crore in 2013-14 (BE) to Rs.
 4.3 crore in 2014-15 (BE) and Rs.
-7 crore each in 2015-16 (BE) and 2016-17 (BE).
-In 2017-18 (BE), the allocations to DCW have witnessed a significant increase with an allocation of Rs.
-20 crore.
+7 crore in 2015-16 (BE) and 2016-17.
 A comparison of outlays between DCW and the State Commissions for Women of select states also reflects that allocations to DCW are relatively higher.